practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 ## ALS Prolog

-While I've been working on implementing the microbenchmark program in SWI Prolog, I tumbled into ALS Prolog: https://alsprolog.com/ ..and had to try it too.
+While I've been working on implementing the microbenchmark program in SWI Prolog, I tumbled into ALS Prolog: https://alsprolog.com/, and had to try it too.

-It's installation is also a little bit tricky, since the official installation guide isn't working anymore according to my experience:
+It's installation is also a little bit tricky, since the official installation guide isn't working anymore completely according to my experience:

 ```
 $ sudo apt-get update && sudo apt-get install build-essential git gcc-multilib ruby ruby-dev php libcurl4-openssl-dev tk-dev